acgd-webdev-5/paper-wireframes/README.md

 ## Hand in

-Show the teacher your sketches and plans during next class.
+Show the teacher your sketches and plans during class.